EDS355 Climate Change and Development

 3. Transformation and Climate Change: In this section larger questions about a transformation to sustainability are discussed: Transformation - in theory and in practice; the low emission society and its political measures; International climate negotiations; Seminars and other interactive methods involve students actively.

-The student is able to understand the relationship between climate change and development, has an overview of the main socio-environmental mechanisms of change and is able to critically analyse those from a social-environmental angle.
+The student is able to understand and critically analyse the relationship between climate change and development, has an overview of the main socio-environmental mechanisms of change and how these are related to societal development, Sustainability and well-being.

-The student is able to put critical thinking about the links between climate change and development into practice and to perform a critical evaluation of a development project that focuses on climate change adaptation.
+The student is able to put critical thinking about the links between climate change and development into practice and to perform a critical evaluation of an example of climate change action (adaptation or mitigation) within a sector or societal sphere.

-The student is able to present a critical evaluation of a development project that focuses on climate change adaptation written and orally.
+The student is able to present such a critical evaluation written and orally.

 The student is able to work collaboratively with others across different cultures and scientific backgrounds.

-The student is able to critically explore an independently choosen topic related to climate change and development (with respect the course content) in-depth and convey this in writing.
-The student is able to find and understand academic references that are relevant to the exploration of the aforementioned topics, formulate a sound academic hypothesis and provide supporting arguments in a structured, academic way while using standardized guidelines for academic writing.
+The student is able to critically explore an independently choosen topic related to climate change and societal development (with respect to the course content) in-depth and convey this in writing.
+The student is able to find and understand academic references that are relevant to the exploration of the aforementioned topics, formulate focused research questions and sound academic arguments in a structured, academic way while using standardized guidelines for academic writing.

 4 hours lectures/seminars per week & term paper